25 Jul 2019

 - Choose the right materials

-- Protect your product
+- Protect your item

 - Pad the interior of your box

-- Label your box
+- Label your box as fragile when shipping

-- Ship fragile items with USPS
+- Shipping fragile items with USPS

-1. Pick the right size box for shipping fragile items
+1. Pick the right box size for shipping fragile items

 When shipping fragile items, you might be tempted to use an extra-large box that leaves a lot of additional space around the item.
 This can actually backfire in a couple of ways, because not only will the bubble wrap or peanuts move around in transit, but you’ll also incur more shipping and handling costs this way.